Entanglement entropy, Monte Carlo event generators, and soft gluons DIScovery: Abstract

 \section{Abstract}

 We study entropy production in Deep Inelastic Scattering using Monte Carlo simulations.
 We show that the dominant contribution to entropy is due to soft gluons.
 This contribution is usually neglected in standard Monte Carlo approaches, since it does not affect hadronic spectra.
 However, it is relevant for entropy and multiplicity distributions, as we demonstrate with explicit calculations.
-We further show that, as one lowers the cutoff — i.e. includes soft gluons — thereby making the Monte Carlo parton distributions closer to inclusive PDFs, the resulting entropy is very close to that measured by the H1 collaboration, without the need to account for hadronization effects.
+We further show that as one includes soft gluons, making the Monte Carlo parton distributions closer to inclusive PDFs, the resulting entropy starts to grow with decreasing x.
 This provides further evidence that the bulk of the measured entropy originates from initial-state effects.